carpentries-incubator/high-dimensional-stats-r/_episodes/08-k-means.md

 in other groups.
 Cluster analysis is a useful statistical tool for exploring high-dimensional datasets as visualising data with large numbers of features is difficult.
-It is commonly used in fields such a bioinformatics, genomics, and image processing in which large datasets that include many features are often produced.
+It is commonly used in fields such as bioinformatics, genomics, and image processing in which large datasets that include many features are often produced.
 Once groups (or clusters) of observations have been identified using cluster analysis, further analyses or interpretation can be carried out on the groups, for